 Not every customer goes for the gab-fest.
 "I go in and buy my juice and leave, I'm good," said Caren Evans, a 54-year-old public relations executive in Maryland.

-Like others, Evans leans on the vape shops to help her step down the amount of nicotine she's inhaling, both to have more power over her addiction and because nicotine's bitterness drowns out the e-liquid flavors.
+Like others, Evans leans on the vape shops to help her step down the amount of nicotine she's inhaling.
+It's both to have more power over her addiction and because nicotine's bitterness drowns out the e-liquid flavors.

 Most users getting away from cigarettes start off on 24 mg nicotine strength juice.
 Evans had worked her way down to 12mg.
 One day she was in Vape Ink in Rockville, Maryland, for a refill and they didn't have her favorite, a strawberry custard flavor called Unicorn Milk, available in that dosage, only 18 mg.